cedarconnor/ComfyUI-OmniX/DOCS/DIFFUSERS_IMPLEMENTATION.md

 ---

-## Solution: HuggingFace Diffusers Integration
+## Solution: Diffusers Integration

-Instead of converting weights, we now use HuggingFace Diffusers' Flux implementation directly, which matches the OmniX adapter format perfectly.
+Instead of converting weights, we now use the Diffusers Flux implementation directly, which matches the OmniX adapter format perfectly and can be run entirely from manually provided files.

 ### Key Advantages

-✅ **Perfect Compatibility** - No weight conversion needed ✅ **Official Implementation** - Uses same Flux as OmniX paper ✅ **LoRA Support** - Built-in via Diffusers' PEFT integration ✅ **Well-Tested** - Proven architecture from HuggingFace ✅ **Future-Proof** - Updates from Diffusers library
+✅ **Perfect Compatibility** - No weight conversion needed ✅ **Official Implementation** - Uses same Flux as OmniX paper ✅ **LoRA Support** - Built-in via Diffusers' PEFT integration ✅ **Well-Tested** - Proven architecture from the Diffusers project ✅ **Future-Proof** - Updates from the Diffusers library

 ---